About the Fellowship

 3. How to effectively obtain informed consent and adhere to institutional universal “time out” procedural protocols

-4. How to monitor sedation and analgesia, plan an appropriate biopsy approach, recognize pertinent anatomic landmarks, appropriately execute the biopsy, appropriately obtain samples (cytology, core biopsy and microbiology specimens) and recognize intraprocedural complications
+4. How to monitor sedation and analgesia, plan an appropriate approach, recognize pertinent anatomic landmarks, appropriately execute the procedure goal, including tissue sampling (cytology, core biopsy and microbiology specimens) and recognize intraprocedural complications

-5. The methods of post-procedure patient recovery, recognition and treatment of biopsy complications (including chest tube placement and management of hemoptysis)
+5. The methods of post-procedure patient recovery, recognition and management of procedural complications

 6. The indications and techniques for fiducial marker placement to localize pulmonary lesions for surgical resection and radiotherapy